atulkulk/rccl/test/common/MPITestRunner.md

   ASSERT_EQ(ncclSuccess, createTestCommunicator());

-  // Test runs on single node: ✅
+  // Test runs on single node:
-  // Test skips on multi-node with informative message: ⚠️
+  // Test skips on multi-node with informative message:
-  //   "❌ REQUIREMENT NOT MET: Need at most 1 node(s), detected 2 nodes"
+  //   "Error: REQUIREMENT NOT MET: Need at most 1 node(s), detected 2 nodes"
   //   "This test uses P2P/SHM transport (single-node only)"
   //   "For multi-node testing, use NET transport tests"